ddyfedd/github-pages-with-jekyll/_posts/2021-02-05-API-test-post.md

 2. Make a draft of the main ideas.
     1. The overal statement/function of the content.
     2. What's neccessary before we begin?
-    3. What are the steps to execute.
+    3. What are the steps to execute?
-    4. What are the expected results.
+    4. What are the expected results?
 3. Content structured this way remains concise and clear.
 4. Create sections for each step for building a task, a Task contains all the substeps needed, as subsections:
     - Use headers,
-    - Strike throughs,
+    - Horizontal rules,
-    - And other formatting to differentiate, or structure.
+    - And other formatting to differentiate, or structure the content.

 ## Using code examples